Granny Square Afghan: 7 Stunning Blanket Layout Ideas

 Mini Glossary

-AFG — Afghan (a crocheted or knitted blanket, typically larger than a throw), GA — Gauge (the number of stitches and rows per inch), JAYG — Join As You Go (a technique for connecting squares as you crochet them), MC — Main Color (the dominant color used throughout the afghan), FO — Fasten Off (finishing a stitch by pulling the yarn through the last loop), CH — Chain Stitch (the foundation stitch in crochet), DC — Double Crochet (the primary stitch used in traditional granny squares).
+AFG, Afghan (a crocheted or knitted blanket, typically larger than a throw), GA, Gauge (the number of stitches and rows per inch), JAYG, Join As You Go (a technique for connecting squares as you crochet them), MC, Main Color (the dominant color used throughout the afghan), FO, Fasten Off (finishing a stitch by pulling the yarn through the last loop), CH, Chain Stitch (the foundation stitch in crochet), DC, Double Crochet (the primary stitch used in traditional granny squares).

-Why Layout Matters for Your Granny Square Afghan
+Why Layout Matters for Your piece?

-The 7 Stunning Granny Square Afghan Layout Patterns
+The 7 Gorgeous Granny Square Afghan Layout

 1. Classic Grid Layout